ResytechResytech Docs

 gtag('event', 'purchase', {

-transaction_id: data.bookingId,
+transaction_id: data.confirmationCode,

-value: data.totalAmount,
+value: data.totalPaid,

 currency: 'USD',

-items: data.activities
+items: [data.activity]

 });